-When I started painting, I was worried that I was starting at an age older than most people.
-My mother pointed out to me that Grandma Moses was old when she began painting.
+When I started painting, I was worried that I was starting at an age older than most.
+My mother pointed out that Grandma Moses was old when she began painting.

-Grandma Moses started a painting at the age of 78, and she sold her first paintings at the age of 79.
+Grandma Moses started painting at the age of 78 and sold her first paintings at 79.
 She lived to be 101 years old, and throughout that time, she was a prolific painter that painted over 1500 different paintings.
 She never had the opportunity to attend art school, so she was a completely self-taught painter.

 Here are some of our favorite fun facts about Grandma Moses